Ukraine and Russia: What you need to know right now | Technology

 Ukraine and Russia: What you need to know right now

-The force holed up in the last Ukrainian stronghold in the besieged port of Mariupol began evacuating, appearing to cede control of the city to Russia after months of bombardment.
+Ukraine's military said it was working to evacuate all remaining troops from their last stronghold in the besieged port of Mariupol, ceding control of the city to Russia after months of bombardment.
 FIGHTING, CIVILIANS

-* Ukraine's military command said in early hours on Tuesday that the mission to defend the besieged Azovstal steel plant by "the heroes of our time" in the strategic southern port of Mariupol is over and pledged to rescue servicemen still trapped inside. * Ukraine said troops defending its second-largest city, Kharkiv, had repelled Russian forces and advanced as far as the border with Russia.
+* A series of explosions struck the western Ukrainian city of Lviv.
+Some reports said about 10 blasts occurred in quick succession. * Ukraine said troops defending its second-largest city, Kharkiv, had repelled Russian forces and advanced as far as the border with Russia.
 Reuters could not immediately verify Ukraine's battlefield account.
 President Volodymyr Zelenskiy hailed the achievement and thanked the troops.

 * Nine civilians were killed by Russian attacks in eastern Ukraine's Donetsk region, the region's governor said.
 Reuters was not able to independently verify the report. * Ukraine's Kalush Orchestra returned home after an emotional Eurovision Song Contest victory.
 Frontman Oleh Psiuk said he hoped to raise hundreds of thousands of dollars for the war effort by selling the Eurovision trophy.